Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 # EA Sports FUT 23 - Player-Tracker
- In this project, I will pull and analyze the prices of given players from the FUTWIZ-Website
+ In this project, I will pull and analyze the prices of selectable players from the FUTWIZ-Website

 ## Scraping individual players
 If you visit the FUTWIZ Website and choose a player the website tells you the current lowest price of the player: